Mvgnu/BioLabs/frontend/app/components/notifications/README.md

 1. **NotificationProvider**
    - Hydrates the notification Zustand store from REST endpoints (`/api/notifications`, `/api/notifications/stats`, `/api/notifications/preferences`).
    - Subscribes to all team-scoped WebSocket channels for the current user, deduplicating lifecycle events before forwarding them to the store.
+   - Reacts to team membership churn and tab/connection resume events by resetting the dedupe window and replaying data from REST sources so late-joining or returning sessions do not miss historical activity.
    - Renders toast notifications for `notification_created` events while updating global loading/error state directly on the store.
 2. **NotificationCenter**
    - Reads exclusively from the shared store for list rendering, filtering, and statistics (no duplicate React Query fetch loops).